 | $15,000/month budget | $77,550 revenue | $38,550 revenue | -$39,000 |

-These are median figures — individual results vary.
-But the directional truth is clear: shifting budget from Search to PMax reduces return by approximately half for most service businesses.
+Median figures — individual results vary.
+But the direction is clear: shifting budget from Search to PMax cuts return roughly in half for most service businesses.

-The counterargument is that PMax reaches audiences Search cannot.
-This is true — but those audiences convert at dramatically lower rates, which is why PMax's aggregate ROAS is lower.
-The question isn't whether PMax finds new people, but whether those people are worth finding at the cost PMax charges.
+The counterargument: PMax reaches audiences Search can't.
+True.
+But those audiences convert at dramatically lower rates.
+The question isn't whether PMax finds new people.
+It's whether those people are worth finding at the cost PMax charges.

 PMax's Evolution: What Changed and What Didn't

-Understanding PMax's history helps you evaluate Google's claims about improvements.
+PMax's history helps contextualize Google's claims about improvements.

 What Google Has Added (Improvements)